A Perfect Day in Bratislava: Itinerary for River Cruisers

 Walls of the lock only inches from the ship River cruise vessels were designed to fit into locks perfectly.

 Having lived in Panama for so long, it was a unique experience to be passing through a lock ourselves and waving to the folks on the viewing platform.
-We had always been the ones waving from the sidelines as we watched ships pass through the Panama Canal.
-This time, we got to wave at the spectators!
+We had always been the ones waving from the sidelines, while ships passed through the Panama Canal.
+This time, we got to wave to the spectators!

 Shipside view of people watching our ship pass through a lock.

 Captain Oliver was on deck and stopped to chat with a few of us.
-He told us we are going to pass through 68 locks on our voyage.
+He told us that we will pass through 68 locks on our voyage.
 Odds are that the locks will lose their appeal by the time we get to Amsterdam, haha.

 Wheelhouse open house

-Later on, they hosted an “open house” of sorts in the ship’s small Wheelhouse.
-This is where the Captain can usually be found, steering the ship.
-The Wheelhouse has a unique feature you won’t find on ocean-going vessels: It can retract all the way down to only a few inches above the Sun Deck.
-That feature certainly comes in handy whenever we pass under a low bridge!
+Later on, they hosted an “open house” of sorts in the ship’s small Wheelhouse, where the Captain can usually be found, steering the ship.
+The Wheelhouse has a unique feature you won’t find on ocean-going vessels: It can retract all the way down to only a few inches above the Sun Deck!
+That’ll certainly come in handy whenever we pass under a low bridge!

 It was so pleasant to sit out on our balcony, just watching the bucolic countryside glide by and enjoying the weather.
 Relaxing like that is rare for us.
 Actually, we were having such a good time peacefully doing nothing that we completely missed the morning’s presentation at 11:30.